zerrorzero/Windows-core-programming/README.md

 4. guiapp.cpp is a window exe to save window's message and what you input.and show or hide each 10s.

-5. changepower.cpp is a exe to change the file's power only include system,or change service's power to users or any else.
+5. changepower.cpp is a exe to change the file's power only include system,or change service's power to users or else.